Does your baby hate sleeping in his crib? Does he sleep peacefully in your arms, but then cry the instant you try to put him down?

 2. Babies have a falling reflex that you trigger when you try to lay them down while they’re sleeping.

 If baby is sleeping and she senses downward movement, she may feel like she’s falling and, therefore, feel like she’s in imminent danger.
-Especially if she fell asleep safe in your arms and is now moving through space, downward, without the comfort of your body against hers.
+This is especially true if she fell asleep safe in your arms and is now moving through space, downward, without the comfort of your body against hers.
 She’s all alone and she’s falling!
 DANGER!
 That’s how she feels, so she jerks awake just when she hits the mattress.

 3. Cribs are a little too much like prisons.